Dr. Rajiv R. Sahay, CIAQP, FIAS, EDLab Lab Director

 Source of Radon

 The main source of radon is the decaying product of radium (Ra88 isotopes Ra-226 and 222), the isotope Ra-226 is the result of the long decay of Uranium-238 (U92, isotopes U-233 to 238).
-Radon is present in almost all rocks, soils and water.
+It is present in almost all rocks, soils and water.
 In indoor environments/air, it typically comes from soil, building materials, tap water, and domestic gas as well as outside air.
 Byproducts such as gypsum, alum shale, and volcanic tuffs, etc. are identified as some of those products used in building construction.

-The concentration of radon in indoor environment/air depends on the surrounding weather, soil, moisture, and porosity of the closed structure.
+The concentration in indoor environment/air depends on the surrounding weather, soil, moisture, and porosity of the closed structure.
 In some cases, elevated indoor radon levels may arise due to the use of building materials.
-Levels of radon in soil varies from a few hundred to several thousands of Picocuries per liter (pCi/L).
+Levels in soil varies from a few hundred to several thousands of Picocuries per liter (pCi/L).
 The average indoor radon level in the United States is about 1.3 pCi/L in air as per the national residential radon survey completed in 1991.
 The outdoor concentration is approximately 0.4pCi/L. Almost similar findings are reported by The United Nation Scientific Committee on the Effects of Atomic Radiations (UNSCEAR) for a “typical” house on the ground floor.

 Approximately 21,000 lung cancer deaths each year in the United States are reported due to radon in indoor air as per the EPA assessment of Risk from Radon (EPA 402-R-003, June 2003).
 However, immediate symptoms from exposure to radon is not defined.
 Both World Health Organization (WHO) and EPA listed this substance as carcinogenic.
 Adverse health effects arose due to inhalation exposure.
 It is estimated that usually lung cancer would occur with 5-25 years of exposure.
 Exposure of radon is not linked with respiratory diseases or aliments.
 It is believed that smokers are at greater risk of developing radon-induced lung cancer.

 A simple do-it-yourself screen test is available to check radon in buildings; however, a detailed professional assessment may be warranted to confirm the level of radon in occupied spaces and/or other indoor air pollutants.